 Finally, resting your story before you work on it again allows you to forget some of the finer details.
-This is great, because the next time you read it, you’ll get more of a sense of what a reader would experience.
-Now, of course you can’t truly get a reader’s experience (unless you let your novel rest for years and years), but you can reach some kind of approximation, and that’s really helpful when you start revising.
+You’ll get more of a sense of what a reader would experience.

 How do you rest your novel, then?

 First, choose how long you’ll let the novel rest.
-Most experienced writers suggest a month or two.
 If this is your first time finishing a novel and embarking on revisions, I recommend something on the longer end—six to eight weeks, if you can.
-If you have a couple of books under your belt already, then you may need as few as two or three weeks.

 Now that you have a date for when you can open up your novel again, move the document into a new folder.
 This’ll keep your muscle memory from automatically opening it.

 Once you’ve got the folder all set up and your open date chosen, don’t peek until that date!
-Remember, distance is key.
-If you get any ideas for things to fix in the meantime, write them down in a notebook or start an entirely different document with them.
-Do not look at your actual story again until your resting period is over.
+If you get any ideas in the meantime, write them down in a notebook or start an entirely different document.

 So what should you do while your novel’s resting?